dja3/web-app/README.md

 You need to have a database named `idea` and a collecion named `oneBIdeas` configured in your MongoDB instance.
 Will hopefully get this initialization added to the application later.

 **Add Mongo connection string**
-Add your own MongoDB connection string to a file named `connection` under `for_devs/dev_mongo_config/` directory.
+Add your own MongoDB connection string in plain text to a file named `connection` under `for_devs/dev_mongo_config/` directory.
 File should look something like this:
 ```bash
 mongodb+srv://<username>:<password>@cluster0.gcp.mongodb.net/test?retryWrites=true&w=majority
 ```

 **Deploy with  Docker-Compose**
-To start the API server and the UI containers locally (for dev work), from the root of the repo run:
+To start the API server and the UI containers locally (for dev work), from the root of the repo run `docker-compose up`:
 ```bash
 $ docker-compose up
 Starting webapp_api_1